25 Oldest Cities in Europe

 For travelers seeking history, Europe is a must-visit.
-The continent's culture dates back to at least 20,000 BC, and in the centuries since, it's innovated during the Bronze Age, seen the rise and fall of the Roman Empire, and flourished during the Renaissance and Age of Discovery.
+The continent's culture dates back to at least 20,000 B.C., and in the centuries since, it innovated during the Bronze Age, saw the rise and fall of the Roman Empire, and flourished during the Renaissance and Age of Discovery.

 Every city in Europe has fascinating stories to tell and historic artifacts to show off.
 But which cities are the most history-steeped of all?